Marie Kohler: Biography

 Playwright, theater producer, director and writer, Marie Kohler is the daughter of John Michael Kohler III and Julilly House.
 Raised in Kohler, Wisconsin at Riverbend, the home built by her grandfather Gov. Walter J. Kohler in 1923.
-Marie Kohler graduated from Kohler High School in 1969 and holds an Honors BA from Harvard University (1973, Magna Cum Laude) and an MA from the University of Wisconsin–Milwaukee(1979)- both degrees in English Literature.
+Marie Kohler graduated from Kohler High School in 1969 and holds an Honors BA from Harvard University (1973, Magna Cum Laude) and an MA from the University of Wisconsin–Milwaukee(1979) – both degrees in English Literature.

 Kohler co-founded Renaissance Theaterworks in Milwaukee, Wisconsin in 1993, with four other female theater professionals to create more opportunities for women in theater.
 She served there as Co-Artistic Director until 2013 and as Resident Playwright through 2019.

-Career/Personal Life
+Career/personal life

-Kohler’s interest in theater began early, when her mother took her to local and national productions.
-She formed the first drama club of her high school, earning her the school’s first “Humanities Award.”
+Kohler's interest in theater began early, when her mother took her to local and national productions.
+She formed the first drama club of her high school, earning her the school's first "Humanities Award."
 In college, she performed with the Harvard Dramatic Society, where she met Colin Cabot; they married in 1974.
-The couple moved back to Wisconsin where Cabot worked at the Skylight Theatre.
+The couple moved back to Wisconsin where Cabot worked at the Skylight Music Theatre.
 After the birth of their daughter, Anne, the family moved to Europe for a year when Cabot served as assistant to opera composer Gian Carlo Menotti in Scotland and Italy.
 When the couple returned to Milwaukee, Kohler began her master's work at the University of Wisconsin–Milwaukee, completing her degree in 1979.
 Their second daughter, Marie Christine, was born the same year.
 In 1980, Kohler began freelancing as a journalist for various Milwaukee- and Wisconsin-based publications, as well as national publications, such as American Theater Magazine and National Trust Magazine.

-In the mid-1980s, Kohler and Cabot separated, and Kohler she turned her attention to acting and writing plays and free-lance writing.
+In the mid-1980s, Kohler and Cabot separated, and Kohler turned her attention to acting, writing plays and freelance journalism.

 In 1989, Kohler met Brian Mani while performing in Great Expectations; they married in 1992.
 Mani had a daughter, Tricia Hooper.
 Kohler has written several roles for Mani, a classically trained actor with American Players Theatre; they have worked often together on plays she has produced or directed.
 She has written six plays, all professionally produced and garnering strong notice and awards.
 The Milwaukee Arts Board named her Artist of the Year (2005).

 Kohler serves on the board of the Wisconsin Humanities Council and commits herself to environmental, cultural and social causes.